 Keep in mind, this doesn’t mean that these dogs are “dumb.”
 They just have different motivators than the top-ranking dog breeds.
 Unlike Border Collies, both breeds won’t do your bidding for the sake of working.

-Thanks to their roles as exceptional sled dogs, it’s no surprise that both Huskies and Malamutes are highly active and always full of energy.
+Thanks to their past roles as exceptional sled dogs, it’s no surprise that both Huskies and Malamutes are highly active and always full of energy.

 According to a Malamute owner, you may need to spend a few hours a day working out your dog: